srimuthurajesh/Tech-Notes/NoSql/Cassandra.md

      - ORDERBY − The orderby clause is used along with select to read a specific data in a specific order.
 4. Materialized views: create, drop, alter materialized views etc
 5. Database roles: create permission, granting permission, creating user etc
-6. Documented Shell Commands
+6. Documented Shell Commands- cqlsh commands
-     - Given below are the Cqlsh documented shell commands.
-These are the commands used to perform tasks such as displaying help topics, exit from cqlsh, describe,etc.
      - HELP − Displays help topics for all cqlsh commands.
-     - CAPTURE − Captures the output of a command and adds it to a file.
+     - CAPTURE <filepath> − Captures output of a command and adds it to a file.
      - CONSISTENCY − Shows the current consistency level, or sets a new consistency level.
-     - COPY − Copies data to and from Cassandra.
+     - COPY <tableName> TO <filepath> − Copies data from Cassandra to given file.
+     - DESCRIBE −
+          - DESCRIBE <keyspaceName>  -  do list of tables
-     - DESCRIBE − Describes the current cluster of Cassandra and its objects.
+          - DESCRIBE <tableName>  - do description of table
+          - DESCRIBE type <tableName> - list all column types
+          - DESCRIBE TYPES  - list all user defined datatypes UDT
-     - EXPAND − Expands the output of a query vertically.
+     - EXPAND on/off− Beautify the output vertically
      - EXIT − Using this command, you can terminate cqlsh.
      - PAGING − Enables or disables query paging.
-     - SHOW − Displays the details of current cqlsh session such as Cassandra version, host, or data type assumptions.
-     - SOURCE − Executes a file that contains CQL statements.
+     - SHOW host/version
+     - SOURCE <fileName> − can execute cql commands from mentioned filename
      - TRACING − Enables or disables request tracing.